Terms of Service

 The All Kinds of Minds Practice makes no guarantees, expressed or implied, regarding the safety of clients on the premises beyond the stated safety measures.
 By attending appointments at the All Kinds of Minds Practice, clients acknowledge and agree to these terms and conditions.
 The practice shall not be held liable for any injuries or incidents that occur on the premises, including but not limited to those related to the use of stairs or other facilities.
 Clients are responsible for ensuring their own safety and that of their children while attending appointments.

 • It is very important to clarify that the All Kinds of Minds Practice does not provide an emergency or urgent response or services.
-If you or your child are experiencing an acute and urgent mental health crisis, such as suicidal intent, or require immediate assistance, please go to your nearest emergency department or contact emergency services at 112 or 999.
-You can also present to the closest Emergency Department.

 Additionally, you can reach out to Your Mental Health Freephone at 1800 111 888 for support.